James Crichton of Frendraught: Margaret Wood

 Margaret Wood was tortured with the boot but escaped execution.
 After her information proved unreliable, further "slight and spaire" torture was prescribed by the Privy Council.
 Lady Frendraught's opinion was sought during her questioning.
-She had initially pretended to be her sister, Jean Wood, a former servant of John Leslie, Laird of Pitcaple, and his wife Agnes Ramsay, and had made false allegations about the fire to incriminate a "baron and gentleman of good quality", meaning the Laird of Pitcaple, and her employer, Lady Frendraught.
+Margaret Wood had initially pretended to be her sister, Jean Wood, a former servant of John Leslie, Laird of Pitcaple, and his wife Agnes Ramsay, and had made false allegations about the fire to incriminate a "baron and gentleman of good quality", meaning the Laird of Pitcaple, and her employer, Lady Frendraught.
 In the days after the fire she had visited Elizabeth Strathauchin or Strachan, Lady Blackhall, and been offered employment by Lady Blackhall's mother, but had already found a job in the winter months with Thomas Cheyne of Ranystoun, an Aberdeen lawyer.

 She confessed to stealing money from James Crichton's "bulgett" or purse.
 Some of her testimony suggests she acted out of fear of Lady Frendraught.
 She was asked under torture if Lady Frendraught had given her three fistfuls of silver dollars, each worth five shillings.
 The word for fist was "neiff".

 Margaret Wood was found guilty of perjury for her questionable testimony after being counselled to confess by clergy including William Struthers, a neighbour of Crichton at Gladstone's Land.
 This was at the instance of Lady Frendraught.
-She was whipped through Edinburgh and banished.P.
-Hume Brown, Register of the Privy Council of Scotland, 2nd series vol. 4 (Edinburgh, 1902), pp. liii, 141, 143, 200.
+She was whipped through Edinburgh and banished.
 John Toash was accused by Henrietta Stewart, Marchioness of Huntly, and tortured with the boot.
 He was held at the Tolbooth, and then in Edinburgh Castle.
 Henrietta Stewart and her companions wore mourning clothes to bring her complaints to Charles I when he was at Holyroodhouse for his Scottish coronation in July 1633.